leonardoLavagna/Iscas2026/README.md

 # Iscas2026

-Implementations extending the [project presented at iscas 2025](https://github.com/leonardoLavagna/Iscas2025) for [Iscas 2026](https://2026.ieee-iscas.org/).
+Implementations extending the [project presented at Iscas 2025](https://github.com/leonardoLavagna/Iscas2025) for [Iscas 2026](https://2026.ieee-iscas.org/).

 ## What's in here?
 Here you can find the code we used in the project.